Xilinx/Vitis-AI-Tutorials/Tutorials/RESNET18/README.md

 | . . .          | . . . |

-#### 5.1.2 Download "val.txt"
+#### 5.1.2 The "short val.txt" File

-You need the [val.txt](files/ImageNet/val.txt) file to map the validation images into the corresponding classes with a number.
-Again, for your comfort it is placed already in this repository just for the 500 available images.
+You need the [short val.txt](files/ImageNet/val.txt) file to map the validation images into the corresponding classes with a number.
+Again, for your comfort it is placed already in this repository just for the 500 images used in the test.
+Note that the ``original val.txt`` file lists 50000 images with their file name and class index.

-Note that for the ImageNet dataset, the name of the object related to the class  of [val.txt](files/modelzoo/ImageNet/val.txt)  can be found in another file named [words.txt](files/modelzoo/ImageNet/words.txt);
+Furthermore, for the ImageNet dataset, the name of the object related to the class  of [short val.txt](files/modelzoo/ImageNet/val.txt)  can be found in another file named [words.txt](files/modelzoo/ImageNet/words.txt);
 in fact those two files can be considered a simplification of the information that can be found in the ``imagenet_class_index.json`` - available in the ``modelzoo/tf2_resnet50_imagenet_224_224_7.76G_3.0`` folder - which is related to the training dataset.

 For example the ``goldfish`` class which appears in line 2 of [words.txt](files/modelzoo/ImageNet/words.txt) is coded as ``1`` in the second record  ``"1": ["n01443537", "goldfish"]``   of  ``imagenet_class_index.json`` and it appears at line 85 of [val.txt](files/modelzoo/ImageNet/val.txt) file, regarding the image ``ILSVRC2012_val_00049585.JPEG``.